wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/parallelism.md

 If we run the 6s and the 9s tasks on one core, and the 8s and the 7s tasks on another core, both these cores finish computing in 15s.
-One the third core we run the 12 task.
+On the third core we run the 12 task.
 If the 6th task takes 3s, then all 3 cores finish computing in 15s.
 So the answer is *3 seconds*.